ihreapotheken/IA-SDK-iOS/Docs/IACardLink.md

 **Parameters**
 - *pharmacyId: String* (Required):
-The unique identifier for the pharmacy.
-This ID is used for authorization and identifying the pharmacy for card linking.
+Use value returned from `IASDK.getPharmacyID`.

 - *consentStatus: CardLinkConsentStatus* (Required):
 Defines whether the consent screen should be shown or if the consent has already been accepted or declined.
 Possible values:
   - *undetermined*: SDK will show consent.
   - *accepted*: SDK will not show consent, phone number will be available to SDK.
   - *declined*: SDK will not show consent, phone number will not be used.

+- *canCode: String?* (Optional):
+The CAN code from the user's health card.
+If provided, SDK will skip screen for inputing CAN number.

 - *phoneNumber: String* (Required):
 The phone number associated with the user.
 If consent is given, this number will be passed for verification.
 If not provided, the phone number can be entered within the SDK.

-- *environment: CLEnvironment* (Required):
+- *userId: String* (Required):
-Specifies the environment in which the SDK operates.
-Possible values:
-  - *production*: The live production environment.
-  - debug: The environment for testing and debugging purposes.
+Used only for card saving feature, it saves and returns card for this userId.

+- *cardName: String?* (Optional):
+If set it will use saved card.

 - *isSaveCardEnabled: Bool *(Required):
 A flag indicating whether the "Save Card" feature is enabled.
 When enabled, users can save their card information for future use.

-- *canCode: String?* (Optional):
-The CAN code from the user's health card.
-If provided, SDK will skip screen for inputing CAN number.
+- *appID: String?*(Optional):
+Used to open AppStore page of your app from one of the info screens.

 ## Start CardLink process
 After constructing your configuration, you are ready to start the CardLink process by calling *CardLink.start* and passing the configuration you created earlier.
 This will present CardLink’s initial screen on the given *rootViewController*.